Importing From Thailand For Your Business In Australia

 The manufacturing and labour costs are much lower in Thailand than in Australia.
 It’s no surprise that many small businesses prefer to import to save money.
+This guide will help you discover how to import from Thailand to sell in Australia.

 The Department of Foreign Affairs and Trade has released statistics showing that the import trade from Thailand averages just over AUD 15 billion annually.
 This ranks Thailand as the 5th country in terms of merchandise trade in Australia.